vwellmo57/CircuitPython/README.md

 ## Distance Sensor
 ### Objective
 Light up the onboard RGB neopixel according to the distance measured.
+I started this assignment by messing around with the online RGB calculator to get a feel for how they work.
+I then used the Adafruit guide to light up the neopixel.
+Afteer that I just made different distances corespond to different RGB values.

 ### Reflection
 `DistanceSensor.py`